 The Centers for Disease Control has also found a direct correlation between Lyme disease and pet owners who let their dogs sleep in bed with them, he said.

 Pets who go outdoors should be treated with a repellant, he said.

 West Nile: Smith said mosquitoes, also boosted by the weather, are already being reported in some areas.
-Cooperative Extension staff has noted higher than

 The mosquitoes which carry West Nile virus, a viral disease, mostly breed in stagnant pools that form in human-provided containers because there are, unlike ponds and other natural pools of water, no predators there.